Looking after elderly parents, and children hanging around well into their 20s, are responsibilities that more homeowners are having to cope with.

 If the council suspect that the intention is to create a new dwelling they will almost certainly refuse it (unless they’re convinced that a new dwelling would actually be acceptable in that location and have all normal attributes, such as its own garden, parking and access, etc).

-How to Avoid Problems with an Annexe
+How to Avoid Planning Issues with an Annexe

 People get themselves into trouble by assuming the council either won’t notice or will be reasonable.
 Unfortunately, you must assume the worst.
 But the law is on your side when it comes to creating additional accommodation for your relatives within your home, even if it is self-contained and they have independence, provided you’re all still living as one family.
 But, obtaining a Lawful Development Certificate is the safest way to prove it.